mattwind/iot/esp32/micropython/README.md

 ## Program device

 Use ampy to program the device.
+Type the following to run the program.

+`ampy --port /dev/ttyUSB0 run blink.py`

 If you want the program to run on boot rename it to *main.py*

-`ampy --port /dev/ttyUSB0 run blink.py`
+`ampy --port /dev/ttyUSB0 put main.py`

 ### List programs